-3. The Department.
 The Department of Health Sciences includes all fields of nursing, midwifery and Postgraduate and Masters courses as well.
 Results from the Research Excellence framework (2014) identify it as a world-leading research organisation.
 Within the Department, the staff are highly knowledgeable, approachable and supportive.
 A personal supervisor maintains regular contact and seminars with you throughout the duration of the course, able to provide support or advice in any area you may need it.

 A huge worry of many prospective nursing students, myself included, is getting the work-life balance.
 As I mentioned before, this is completely do-able with a bit of time management and organisation and is very important to keep yourself sane!
-Thankfully, there is a never ending list of things to get involved in, many of which are through the University of York Student’s Union (YUSU).
+Thankfully, there is a never ending list of things to get involved in, many through the University of York Student’s Union (YUSU).
 There’s a huge variety of sports, societies, charity work, student leadership posts and events to get involved in.
 Being prepared to throw yourself out there could mean you end up with some amazing friends and experiences!

 Apart from being a beautiful campus with great facilities and accommodation, it’s also filled with great students.
-When I first visited I was really impressed by how happy the students appeared to be, studying at York, and how keen they were to get involved in showing it off.
+When I first visited I was really impressed by how happy the students appeared to be and how keen they were to show York off.
 Student perspectives gave me a brilliant insight into life at York and I haven’t looked back since!
 I hope mine can give you the motivation which others gave me.

 If the societies and opportunities I’ve mentioned haven’t given you enough excuse to make great friends, the nature of the course means you make friends for life in no time.
 In your first year, sharing university accommodation with other student nurses and midwives means you meet a variety of people all passionate about the same thing.
-Having people who understand exactly what the course entails is really valuable, you can learn with each other, celebrate together and be there for each other in a way no one else can.
+Having people who understand exactly what the course entails is really valuable.
+You can learn with each other, celebrate together and be there for each other in a way no one else can.
 It also means that dinner conversation is never the same again!